Isle of Wight Guru

 11. Puckpool Park (free)

-At the far end of the Esplanade, past Appley Tower is the free Puckpool Park which has a combination of sporty things (tennis courts, crazy golf, putting green, decent playground), historic things (the remains of a fort to guard us against those pesky French) and edible things (Puckpool Tea Gardens).
+At the far end of the Esplanade, past Appley Tower is the free Puckpool Park which has a combination of sporty things (crazy golf and a decent playground - mentioned earlier), historic things (the remains of a fort to guard us against those pesky French) and edible things (Puckpool Tea Gardens).

 Puckpool Park